FlyingGraysons/BashTrollingMacs/README.md

 # ehh.sh
 This program creates infinite files named '.woah.poop' followed by a number.
 Each file is one gb.
 This obviously will eat up space.
+It iterates 10000 times or so.
+Be careful.
 Like all the others, I don't know if it works, because I'm not stupid enough to test it.
 It also has the added benefit of running the process in the background and running it through even a logout.
 It also clears the history, which makes it annoying to trace.
 The part that sucks is that this will eat your whole hard drive and there is no stopping it.
 (If I coded it right--so probably not)